Slavkov Forest: Geography

 The forest is a huge water source with direct importance for a large surrounding area, with many notable springs (including mineral water flows).
 Some of the water from the forest region is used in spas in the western parts of the country.
 The main watercourse in the territory is the Teplá River.
 The Ohře briefly crosses the north of the territory.

 Slavkov Forest is rather sparsely inhabited.
 The southern part of Karlovy Vary is located in the Slavkov Forest.
 Other notable towns include Horní Slavkov and Bečov nad Teplou, and partially Loket, Březová and Lázně Kynžvart.

 Protected landscape area

 A large part of the region, 606 km^{2} all in all, is a protected as the Slavkov Forest Protected Landscape Area (PLA).
 The name Slavkov Forest is used for both the geomorphological region and the protected area.
-On the south, the protected landscape area includes also a part of the Teplá Highlands and a small part of the Upper Palatine Forest Foothills, and on the contrary, the easternmost part of the Slavkov Forest geomorphological region does not belong to the protected landscape area.
+On the south, the protected landscape area includes also a part of the Teplá Highlands and a small part of the Podčeskoleská Hills, and on the contrary, the easternmost part of the Slavkov Forest geomorphological region does not belong to the protected landscape area.
 The PLA was established in 1974, with headquarters in Karlovy Vary, and the protection includes 10 nature reserves, 12 nature monuments, and 3 national nature monuments.